dfkaye/where.js/README.md

-In imitation of Richard Rodger's [mstring](https://github.com/rjrodger/mstring), `where()` accepts a function and inspects its string value, converts the commented data-table into an array of values, and applies the labels as argument names in a new Function().
+In imitation of Richard Rodger's [mstring](https://github.com/rjrodger/mstring), `where()` accepts a function and inspects its string value, converts the commented data-table into an array of values, and applies the first row data as argument names in a new Function().

 `where()` accepts a second [`context`](#context) argument that allows you to inject other information or references into the test function.